Za-euZ/Za-euZ/README.md

-Whaddup!
-Name's Samuel, I'm an aspiring game designer/game developer from Brazil.
-I do like to learn a bit of everything: coding, game design, art and music.
-I'm currently learning C# and Unity.
+Sup.
+Name's Sam, and I do gamedev and pixel art stuff.
+Mostly Godot and Gdscript here